OwenMelbz/forget-db/README.md

 # Usage

-Once you have your config complete you can run `forget-db ./path/to/config.yml` the wizard will ask for your connection details, and then will start the cleanse.
+Once you have your config complete you can run `forget-db forget ./path/to/config.yml` the wizard will ask for your connection details, and then will start the cleanse.

 After its completed you should get a notification to let you know!